OSInside/kiwi/doc/source/concept_and_workflow/customize_the_boot_process.rst

 generated initrd.
 At boot time, systemd calls the scripts as part of the :file:`dracut-pre-mount.service`.

-The dracut system offers a lot more possibilities to customize the initrd than shown in the example above.
+The dracut system offers many other possibilities to customize the initrd than shown in the example above.
 For more information, visit the `dracut project page <https://dracut.wiki.kernel.org/index.php/Main_Page>`_.